bobanetwork/boba_legacy/packages/boba/turing/README.md

 **Data/Oracle best practices** The oracle example given above should not be used in production.
 Minimally, you will need to secure your contract against data outliers, temporary lack of data, and malicious attempts to distort the data.
 Best practices include using multiple on-chain oracles and/or off-chain 'augmentation' where off-chain compute is used to estimate the reliability of on-chain oracles.

-### Turing status as of January 25 2022 - Release countdown
+## Turing status as of January 25 2022 - Release countdown

 With this release, we have a working version of Turing and the associated modified `core-utils`, `batch-submitter`, and `data-translation-layer`.
 Turing is now active on Rinkeby.
 The next steps are to fix two security vulnerabilities and perform load- and stack-compatibility testing.
 We are targeting a release time of January 31, 00:00 UTC for Turing across our stack (Rinkeby and Mainnet). **Note - Turing is not yet available on Mainnet.**

-ToDo:

-* [PARTIAL] ~~Secure the L2TGeth against malicious inputs from off-chain~~

-### Feature Highlight 1: Using Turing to mint an NFT with 256 random attributes in a single transaction
+# Feature Highlight 1: Using Turing to mint an NFT with 256 random attributes in a single transaction

 With Turing, your ERC721 contract can generate a cryptographically strong 256 bit random number immediately prior to the execution flow moving to the `mint` function.
 This is an _atomic_ transaction;  everything takes places within one transaction: